IBM/telco-network-cloud-drivers/content/reference/glossary.md

 OASIS is a non-profit consortium that drives the development, convergence and adoption of open standards for the global information society.

 # Operation
-When a relationship is created or destroyed (ceased), TNCO has the capacity to cause side-effects by executing one or more operations on the components on either end of the relationship (pre and post)
+When a relationship is created or destroyed (ceased), TNC-O has the capacity to cause side-effects by executing one or more operations on the components on either end of the relationship (pre and post)

 When an operation is called on a resource manager, the set of properties of the relationship are passed as opposed to the properties of the resource on which it is executing.